GoogleCloudPlatform/cloud-foundation-fabric/modules/net-vpc-firewall-policy/README.md

 # Firewall Policies

-This module allows creation and management of twi different firewall policy types:
+This module allows creation and management of two different firewall policy types:

-- a [hierarchical policy]() in a folder or organization, or
+- a [hierarchical policy](https://cloud.google.com/firewall/docs/firewall-policies) in a folder or organization, or
 - a [global](https://cloud.google.com/vpc/docs/network-firewall-policies) or [regional](https://cloud.google.com/vpc/docs/regional-firewall-policies) network policy

 The module also manages policy rules via code or a factory, and optional policy attachments.
 The interface deviates slightly from the [`net-vpc-firewall`](../net-vpc-firewall/) module since the underlying resources and API objects are different.